BDC Hamburger Icon

 SIP trunking cons

-1. Internet reliance: With SIP trunking, if the internet goes out, your phone system goes out.
+• SIP trunking is internet-reliant.
+With SIP trunking, if the internet goes out, your phone system goes out.
 Bundling your phone system and internet won’t typically be an issue, but it may make contacting your internet service provider more difficult during an outage.

 Did You Know?Did you know

 The best internet service providers offer robust business broadband with online backup storage, security tools and priority tech support.
+Also, they can help you determine the best internet speed for your business.

-How to choose a SIP trunk provider
+How to choose a SIP trunking provider

 When you’re choosing a business phone system with SIP trunking, look for a provider that offers these key benefits: